 Researchers have used the headset successfully down to a 50cm circumference.

 Can the headset be used with disabled individuals?

-Expressiv is derived from facial muscle activations.
+Facial Expressions are basically derived from facial muscle activations.
 As delivered, the software has a “universal” model of facial detections with adjustable sensitivity for each one.
 Some people with disabilities are able to work these, others not.
-The SDK model actually provides some extra facilities in this area, so we recommend at least the Developer Edition for these users.
-In the SDK model, we provide an option to retrain the underlying detections, which can actually recover “intended” expressions for many users with partial paralysis – so they can try to smile, and their characteristic facial response is detected if they repeat the movement.
-We can’t say whether this will help any particular individual – it depends on whether they retain much residual movement.
-Expressiv also detects blinks, winks and horizontal eye movements, which most people retain to an extent.
+We provide an option to retrain the underlying detections, which can actually recover “intended” expressions for many users with partial paralysis – so they can try to smile, and their characteristic facial response is detected if they repeat the movement.
+I can’t say whether this will help any particular individual – it depends on whether they retain much residual movement.
+Facial Expressions also detects blinks, winks and horizontal eye movements, which most people retain to an extent.

-Most people with varying degrees of paralysis can certainly operate the EPOC in some way.
+Most people with varying degrees of paralysis can certainly operate the EPOC+ in some way.
 There may be an issue with the headband at the rear if the user requires a head support, however the headset can usually be placed to avoid the support or even placed on backwards if necessary.
-Cognitiv continues to work in this orientation, some Expressiv detections are retained, others can be retrained and some are lost with the headset reversed.
-Excitement continues to work but the other Affectiv detections are less likely to work properly with a reversed headset, although they are not totally lost.
+Mental Commands continue to work in this orientation, while some Facial Expression detections are retained, others can be retrained and some are lost with the headset reversed.
+Excitement continues to work but the other performance and emotional state detections are less likely to work properly with a reversed headset, although they are not totally lost.

 There are many people developing support systems, wheelchair and robotic controllers, home automation systems and so on and there is no reason that paralyzed users should not be able to take advantage of these systems – but make sure they are safe!!
 The level of control is more than adequate for successful use in a lot of settings, but please be careful.
-Any critical function controlled by the Neuroheadset must have an independent kill operation which the user can reliably invoke to put the system in a safe state.
+Any critical function controlled by the neuroheadset must have an independent kill operation which the user can reliably invoke to put the system in a safe state.